 1. Using Excel’s Save As Option

-First and foremost, let’s begin with a simple workaround that involves using the Save As option in Excel.
+Let’s begin with a simple method that involves using the Save As option in Excel.

 2. Utilizing Notepad App

-Alternatively, we can also employ the Notepad application to encode CSV files in UTF-8 format.
-It’s simple and easy, just follow the steps.
+We can also employ the Notepad application to encode CSV files in UTF-8 format.

-- Fourth, use the CTRL + SHIFT + S shortcut to activate the Save As option.
+- Use the CTRL + SHIFT + S shortcut to activate the Save As option.

 3. Applying Text Import Wizard

-Conversely, Excel’s Text Import wizard can also apply UTF-8 encoding to a CSV file.
-Therefore, let’s see it in action.
+Conversely, Excel’s Text Import Wizard can also apply UTF-8 encoding to a CSV file.

 How to Convert Excel to UTF-8 CSV Using Online Converter

-For one thing, we can also convert an Excel file to CSV UTF-8 online, so just follow along.
+For one thing, we can also convert an Excel file to CSV UTF-8 online.

-- Lastly, download the CSV file by clicking the Download button.
+- Download the CSV file by clicking the Download button.

 How to Convert Excel to CSV UTF-8 with Preserving Special Characters

-- To begin with, jump to the File tab at the top left corner of the Home Ribbon.
+- Jump to the File tab at the top left corner of the Home ribbon.

-Admittedly, I have skipped some of the processes of Converting an Excel file to CSV, which you may explore if you wish.
+I have skipped some of the processes of converting an Excel file to CSV by saving it, which you may explore if you wish.

-This article describes some quick and easy fixes when CSV UTF 8 is Not Available in Excel.
+This article describes some quick and easy fixes when CSV UTF 8 is not available in Excel.
 Now, we hope you find it useful and will share your thoughts in the comments section.
-And visit ExcelDemy for more articles like this.
+Visit our website for more articles like this.